quicwg/base-drafts/draft-ietf-quic-recovery.md

 anti-amplification limit.
 Note that the server could fail to validate the client's address even if 0-RTT is accepted.

-Since the server could be blocked until more bytes are received from the client, it is the client's responsibility to send packets to unblock the server until it is certain that the server has finished its address validation (see Section 8 of {{QUIC-TRANSPORT}}).
+Since the server could be blocked until more datagrams are received from the client, it is the client's responsibility to send packets to unblock the server until it is certain that the server has finished its address validation (see Section 8 of {{QUIC-TRANSPORT}}).
 That is, the client MUST set the